ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 :::note
 JWT authentication cannot be used together with any other authentication method.
 The presence of any other sections like `password` alongside `jwt` will force ClickHouse to shut down.
+??
+Is it true for openid and others
+??
+Is it true for a particular user, or for entire config scope
 :::

 ## Enabling token authentication using SQL {#enabling-jwt-auth-using-sql}